Soldotna Airport

 Soldotna Airport is a city-owned, public use airport located one nautical mile (1.85 km) southeast of the central business district of Soldotna, Alaska.

 Facilities

 The airport is located along the south bank of the Kenai River in the southeastern corner of Soldotna city limits, and also adjoins the Kenai National Wildlife Refuge.
 Road access to the airport is via Funny River Road, a short distance east of its intersection with the Sterling Highway.

 The airport covers an area of 426 acre at an elevation of 113 feet (34 m) above mean sea level.
 It has one runway designated 7/25 with an asphalt surface measuring 5,000 by 132 feet (1,524 x 40 m).

 For the 12-month period ending December 31, 2006, the airport had 15,050 aircraft operations, an average of 41 per day: 80% general aviation, 20% air taxi, and <1% military.
 At that time there were 47 aircraft based at this airport: 92% single-engine, 2% multi-engine and 6% ultralight.

-Airline and destinations
+Airlines and destinations

+The following airlines offer scheduled passenger service: